janelia-flyem/buildem/README.md

 ### Easy Install (discouraged)

 Python packages that can be installed via easy_install are easy to build but are discouraged because they may install dependencies outside this modular CMake build system.
 If you just want to test a component using easy_install, you can add `include (EasyInstall)` and then use `easy_install (foo)` to install python package *foo*.
-Since we have built python from source and installed it into the *FBD*, we can install python packages into that distribution instead of the build computer's standard python install.
+Since we have built python from source and installed it into the *BPD*, we can install python packages into that distribution instead of the build computer's standard python install.

 If the easy_install works, it is recommended to create a separate .cmake file similar to networkx.cmake and progressbar.cmake in this repo.